Founded in 1981To improve lives and seek cures for those affected by ichthyosis and related skin types.

 Physician Referral Service

 FIRST maintains a service which provides referrals to dermatologists for patients with ichthyosis.
-Physicians interested in participating in this program should contact FIRST.
+Physicians interested in participating in this program should contact FIRST via this link.